Vignesh-shenoy-10/weather-based-outfit-recommender/README.md

 1. Seperation of concerns between the core logic and the reusable components can be achieved by making the core logic functions independent and away from the weatherDashboard component.
 2. I could seperate the cards as a component and make it reusable, Due to the smaller nature of this application i have not done it nor did time allow me for now.
 3. Exposing private keys is not a good practice in production.
 Although, since this is a test environment, i have made direct use of the api_key from my openWeather account.

+# Deployment
+I have deployed the application to Vercel.
+With automatic Pipeline setup.